 Prior to leaving the Bird Observatory we all decide to increase our worldly experiences with some bird banding of migratory water birds.
 This is to occur at midday, we have been told, and so we gather at the office to be given instructions.
 It’s apparently a team effort with multiple people.
 Some are required to shift the net, some to hold birds while they are placed them in bags and still others to transfer them to holding cages for banding.
 It appears, however, that the birds themselves have not been advised of their role in the team effort and, after two hours of fruitless waiting for uncooperative and ungrateful shorebirds, we depart.
 It appears that our feathered friends don’t realise that being captured under a net, stuffed in a bag and â€œmanâ€ handled into a box is all in their best interests.
 Ungrateful ingrates.

 After our brief stay at James Price Point we head north to Cape Leveque.
 The plan is to take a couple of nights on route to sample the delights of the Dampier Peninsula.
 More than anything, the Cape is an area both rich with a living Aboriginal society and culture and with one of the most beautiful coastal environments anywhere in Australia.

 It’s at this point in our story that the author will finally admit to some degree of licence with the truth, every previous word having been gospel.
-However, due to delayed memory ejaculation with the passing of time, and inadequate note taking, from here on in the story may either be thin on the ground, be invented, or there may be little relationship between the specific anecdote and the actual trip.
+However, due to delayed memory recovery with the passing of time, and inadequate note taking, from here on in the story may either be thin on the ground, be invented, or there may be little relationship between the specific anecdote and the actual trip.

 En route north we pass and stop into two Aboriginal settlements, Beagle Bay andLombardina.
-The Beagle Bay community was established byÂ TrappistÂ monks around 1890 and features the famous Sacred Heart church with an altar made from pearl shells.
-It also has a shop which sells ice creams, which on a Kimberley trip register about a 9 on the trip priorities scale (coffee and tea each also being a 9 or 10, depending who is counting).
+The Beagle Bay community was established by Trappist monks around 1890 and features the famous Sacred Heart church with an altar made from pearl shells.
+It also has a shop which sells ice creams which, on a Kimberley trip, register about a 9 on the trip desirability scale (coffee and tea each also being a 9 or 10, depending who is counting).

 We don’t stop for long since we need to find a campsite for the night and are, in any case, returning later but we were required to pause for coffee and cake; in the “remote wilds” of the Kimberley no opportunity was to be missed for the rituals of civilisation.

 Not understanding that the strong wind we experienced, on arrival, would increase to near hurricane force, we picked a nice spot in the open with a view of the ocean.
 The rest of the day, after putting up camp, was taken up with visits to the Trochus Shell farm at One Arm Point and to the Cygnet Bay Pearl Farm.

 The latter is run by the Brown Family and is Australia’s oldest pearl farm.
 More importantly, is was the proud owner of an espresso machine and the provider of a passable latte and a good lunch.
 One Arm Point is named after an unfortunate pearler who had an accident with dynamite whilst attempting to catch fish using explosives in the bay.

 At this point we have no information on what activities Jill and Roger may have engaged in, but Kaylee and I walked on past the lighthouse to the beach the other side where we squatted in one of the beach shelters for lunch and then checked out the luxury camping units at the top of the hill.
-These are, to the average two-person tent, what Versailles Palace is to the average bush donga.
-Carefully supervising Kaylee due to her light-fingered tendencies to make off with every piece of commercial soap, shampoo, cream etc. ever provided any accommodation complex, we sneaked into give them a once over and decided that this was the perfect location to come with our rich Beechworth friends, Jenny Oâ€™Connor and Michael Bink.
-They can rent the chalet and entertain us for dinner every night and we can rent the cheap beach shacks and entertain them for free swimming.

-We find on returning to Gumbarnam for the night thatÂ the wind has decided to see if it can escape the limitation of the Beaufort scale.
+We find, on returning to Gumbarnam for the night, that the wind has decided to see if it can escape the limitation of the Beaufort scale.

-It is unlikely that we would actually have been lost to human kind due to the entire truck being blown out to sea, as a result of the near hurricane force winds.
+It is unlikely that we could actually have been lost to human kind, due to the entire truck being blown out to sea, as a result of the near hurricane force winds.
 Nevertheless trying to sleep, or rest, in the vehicle was to experience the type of motion that made it seem like the entire Indian nation were engaged in trying out every position in the Kama Sutra simultaneously.
 A move was in order.

-Come late evening we had madeÂ a last minute retreat to a more sheltered spot, sans view.
-This was fortunate for many reasons but none more so that it appeared to reduce the inflow of grit into Rogerâ€™s teeth.Â As it was there was enough whinging and sufficient grit that it appeared we had the entire British nation around the fire, as well as sufficient sand supplies to re-build Dresden.
+Come late evening we had made a last minute retreat to a more sheltered spot, sans view.
+This was fortunate for many reasons but none more so that it appeared to reduce the inflow of grit into Roger’s teeth.
+As it was there was enough whinging about grit that it appeared we had the entire British nation around the fire, as well as sufficient sand supplies to re-build Dresden.

 The following morning we de-camp to go to Middle Lagoon, on our way to Cape Leveque.
 This is yet another gorgeous coastal spot but is fisherperson central (mainly fishermen).
 Judging by the number of four wheel drives, giant fridges, eskis and generators it’s a veritable fish slaughterhouse.

 We get to Cape Leveque at lunchtime.
 Seeing as Roger and I had our boys own adventure to Horizontal Falls to get excited about, Jill and Kaylee decided that they needed something to get vaguely excited about, so Roger and I were treated to long discussion about the charms of the cute pilot at Cape Leveque.

-This led to a long discussion about their role in life, given that all of them had biceps, each one of which, had roughly the same muscle mass that bothÂ Roger or I possessed in our entire bodies.
+This led to a long discussion about their role in life, given that all of them had biceps, each one of which, had more muscle mass that both Roger or I possessed in our entire bodies.
 Not being able to decide on whether they were oil rig workers, male prostitutes, gym owners or some other paragon of the male species, I was forced to go and ask, and explain the source of the interest, much to the embarrassment of our female dining companions.

 Sadly it seems that Roger and I were and, presumably remain, a very poor second in the muscle and machismo race

 From Broome we head north up the Dampier Peninsula to Cape Leveque.
-First stop is James Price Point, famous for Woodsideâ€™s proposal to build a completely unnecessary gas terminal that would destroy both one of the most magnificent parts of the Australian coast and a plethora of important Aboriginal sites and dreaming (about the JPP conflict).
+First stop is James Price Point, famous for Woodside’s proposal to build a completely unnecessary gas terminal that would destroy both one of the most magnificent parts of the Australian coast and a plethora of important Aboriginal sites and dreaming (about the JPP conflict).

 The colour of the cliffs and beach backed by the green of the coastal plants and the backdrop of blue sky makes JPP the sort of dramatically spiritual vista that is rarely encountered.
-For us it is doubly special because we arrive on the full moon which, of course, rises as the sun is setting and, as it rises, turns the the landscapeÂ into a different sort of wonderland.
+For us it is doubly special because we arrive on the full moon which, of course, rises as the sun is setting and, as it rises, turns the the landscape into a different sort of wonderland.

 We spend our afternoon and early evening wandering the beach, dunes and fronting rock pools which are battered incessantly by wall of white driven by a westerly wind.
 It’s hard to imagine a place more evocative of its long and continuing Aboriginal occupation.

 Morning at JPP arrives with no respite from the wind but no one cares given the scenery.
 All the chairs have collapsed into the fire pit that allows Kaylee to enjoy her moment of hubris since she insisted on my putting the fire out last night despite my observation that there was nothing flammable within 20 metres…apart from the chairs of course.

 Our main obstacle to relaxation in the morning is that any item including every chair, the stove, drinking utensils and every other moveable object decides to have a mind of its own and seek to escape from captivity.
 Nothing is safe from the wind.